arunbalaram89/MatplotLib-Challenge/README.md

 ## About

-This dataset analyzes the 249 (1 duplicate value = 248 Mouse ID, and
+This dataset analyzes the 249 (1 duplicate value = 248 Mouse ID)

 ## Installing